The dollar sign is the shell prompt, showing the user where to type. It's

 556664 data/

-We commonly add the -s flag to du to show the file sizes for both files and folders and the -h flag to display quantities in the standard KiB, MiB, GiB format.
-The asterisk in data/* below tells du to show the size of every item in the data folder:
+We commonly add the -s flag to du to show the file sizes for both files and folders and the -h flag to display quantities in the standard KiB, MiB, or GiB format.
+The asterisk in data/* in the following code tells du to show the size of every item in the_data_ folder:

 $ du -Lsh data/*